crossplane/docs/content/master/concepts/composition.md

 community, but we also feel it's critical to avoid bloat and complexity.
 We therefore wish to carefully consider each new addition.
-We feel some features may be better suited for a real, expressive programming language and intend to build an alternative to the `Composition` type as it is documented here per [this proposal][issue-2524].
+We feel some features may be better suited for a real, expressive programming language and intend to build an alternative to the `Composition` type as it's documented here per [this proposal][issue-2524].

 ## Tips, Tricks, and Troubleshooting